AI Lead Qualification

 "Our first growth hire spent three months building dashboards nobody looked at."

 That is a real comment from r/smallbusiness in 2026.
 The dashboards were supposed to track lead quality.
-Instead, the company spent 60,000 pounds on a hire who built reports while the actual qualification happened in someone's head, inconsistently, on a call-by-call basis.
+Instead, the company paid the fully loaded salary of a growth hire to build reports, while the actual qualification happened in someone's head, inconsistently, on a call-by-call basis.

 AI lead qualification does not need a dashboard.
 It needs three things: a consistent set of qualification criteria, a channel where those questions can fire automatically, and a routing rule that sends qualified leads somewhere useful.
 Everything else is overhead.